What is Personality Transformation?

 How do you transform the Personality?

 A self-assessment questionnaire usually begins the process of transformation.
 You will also receive a feedback report and an opportunity to explore your report with me within the context of your workplace or relationships with work colleagues, friends and family.
-I offer a choice of five self-assessment questionnaires or surveys based on Jungian personality / psychological theory:
+I offer a wide choice of self-assessment questionnaires or surveys based on Jungian personality / psychological theory or trait theory:

-o Life Atlas™ [discover your natural aptitudes or gifts which can lead you to the work you were born for]
+[discover your conscious and unconscious personality and the natural aptitudes or gifts which can lead you to the work you were born for]

-o Myers Briggs Type Indicator™ [identifies your MBTI personality type]
+o Myers Briggs Type Indicator™ [identifies your conscious and unconscious personality type]

 The Personality in Transformation